 Problems cropped up during his ordination time too.
 The ordination was scheduled around the feast of the Holy Cross on 14 September 1829.
 Saint Chavara and other deacons arrived with their Malpans in Varapuzha.
 Bishop Maurlius Stabilini took offence in the fight between 'anjootikkar' and 'ezhunooticar' and cancelled all his programs and decided to return to Rome; though nothing of his fault, practically, the ordination didn't take place.
 At a later date, it was held at Arthunkal, to which place Bishop had shifted his residence.
 We can imagine the distress of the candidate as well as the embarrassment and anger of the family and relatives.
 He didn't react but tried to pacify all concerned.
 The continued faction fights again made problems while the construction of the first monastery was on.
-Malpan Palackal and Malpan Porukara, who were in the forefront of the movement to establish an indigenous religious community and were blessed and permitted by the then bishop to gather financial support for it, were accused of collecting funds without permission and without transparency.
-They were questioned and were asked to produce consent letters for undertaking the construction.
-They readily produced it; however, it is reported that Bishop Stabilini, after having gone through the papers, did not take any step to neutralize the accusation.1
+Malpan Palackal and Malpan Porukara, who were in the

-1Kochumuttom, "K. E. Chavara: A Man of God," 48.
+&lt;sup>1Kochumuttom, "K. E. Chavara: A Man of God," 48.

-2A permission certified by the Parish Council which has exercised some powers of discernment as to who should be sent or welcomed to the parish.
+&lt;sup>2A permission certified by the Parish Council which has exercised some powers of discernment as to who should be sent or welcomed to the parish.